ComputerDruid/factorio-bp-helper/README.md

 Usage: factorio-bp-helper <COMMAND>

 Commands:
-  count-entities  Counts the number of items needed to construct the blueprint unwrap          Unwraps a blueprint string to reveal the json representation wrap            Wraps json from stdin into a blueprint string help            Print this message or the help of the given subcommand(s)
+  count-entities   Counts the number of items needed to construct the blueprint unwrap           Unwraps a blueprint string to reveal the json representation wrap             Wraps json from stdin into a blueprint string upgrade-quality  Upgrades the quality of recipies/filters/conditions without upgrading entities/modules help             Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help